 Studying in Nuremberg

-Studying at the School of Business and Economics
+Studying at the School of Business, Economics and Society

-The School of Business and Economics at Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) has everything students need to study successfully under the best possible conditions.
+The School of Business, Economics and Society at Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) has everything students need to study successfully under the best possible conditions.
 Around 6,000 students from many different countries are currently studying in over 20 innovative degree programs to prepare for careers in business, public organizations and research.

 Here students share why they think Nuremberg is a great place to study and what they like best about studying at the School.
 More information and many more reports by the School’s students are available on FAU’s study portal.